yohaydy/azure-mobile-apps-cordova-client/README.md

 ### Offline data sync (Preview)

 Offline data sync is a feature of Azure Mobile Apps that makes it easy for developers to create apps that are functional without a network connection.
 Offline data sync is now available in the Cordova SDK.
-For more details refer https://github.com/Azure/azure-mobile-apps-js-client.
+For detailed documentation, known issues and future work refer https://github.com/Azure/azure-mobile-apps-js-client.

 ### Sample usage ###
 The following code creates a new client object to access the *todolist* mobile apps backend and create a new proxy object for the *TodoItem* table.